Sunday insider and 7th-inning stretch

 The Red Sox's need for starting pitching trails the Yankees' need by just a bit, as Clay Buchholz's back hasn't gotten any better.
 Buchholz will see back specialist Robert Watkins Monday, Boston and Oakland spoke about Rich Harden, and the Red Sox joined the Yankees in what turned out to be the futile chase for the Dodgers' Hiroki Kuroda, who will not waive his no-trade clause.

-Toronto, in its continuing, impressive quest to accrue talent, was in the hunt to acquire Colorado's Ubaldo Jimenez before Cleveland wrapped him up.
+Toronto, in its continuing, impressive quest to accrue talent, is in the hunt to acquire Colorado's Ubaldo Jimenez.
 The Blue Jays already enjoyed a banner week by trading for St. Louis' Colby Rasmus, who was available only because Cardinals manager Tony La Russa didn't like him.

 NL Central